Top

 There are many books on filmmaking.
-The goal of this particular bibliography is to provide a starting point for a journey of reading and doing.
+This bibliography provide a starting point for a journey of reading and doing.
 Reading these books, along with those listed in the Cinematic Storytelling Bibliography, along with shooting and editing as much as you can, and you’ll be further along the path of the filmmaker.
-I’ve been making films since 1989 and I still like to read about the process, tools, and techniques of filmmaking.
+I’ve been making films since 1989 and I still like to read about the process, tools, and techniques of filmmaking, which is in constant flux.
 There’s always something new to try, or something old to re-apply in a different way.
 The learning never ends.
 Filmmaking is like writing, proficiency and literacy comes trough reading and writing, making and viewing.

 Starting Points